ZacharyPerrico/object-tracker/README.md

 # A Java Script Color Based Object Tracker

-The curent version is still a work in progress.
+The curent version is highly unstable.

-Developed by Zack Perrico and Chris Orban
+Developed by Zack Perrico and Chris Orban.